 Fort Laramie History

-Fort Laramie, Wyoming was located at the Crossroads of a nation moving west.
-In 1834, where the Cheyenne and Arapaho traveled, traded and hunted, a fur trading post was created.
-Though it was not a military fort at first, it was called Fort William and soon became known as a place of safety, as settlers moved across the continent.
+Fort Laramie, Wyoming, was located at the Crossroads of a nation moving west.
+A fur trading post was created in 1834, where the Cheyenne and Arapaho traveled, traded, and hunted.
+Though it was not a military fort at first, it was called Fort William and soon became known as a place of safety as settlers moved across the continent.

 By the 1840s, wagon trains rested and re-supplied here, bound for Oregon, California, and Utah.
 In 1841, Fort John was constructed, replacing the original wooden stockade of Fort William.
 Built of adobe brick, Fort John stood on a bluff overlooking the Laramie River.
 It was named for John Sarpy, a partner in the American Fur Company, but was more commonly called Fort Laramie by employees and travelers.

 Fort Laramie, the military post, was founded in 1849 when the army purchased the old Fort John for $4000 and began to build a military outpost along the Oregon Trail.
 For many years, the Plains Indians and the travelers along the Oregon Trail had coexisted peacefully.
-As the numbers of emigrants increased, however, tensions between the two cultures began to develop.
+As the number of emigrants increased, tensions between the two cultures began to develop.

 To help ensure the safety of the travelers, Congress approved the establishment of forts along the Oregon Trail and a special regiment of Mounted Riflemen to man them.
 Fort Laramie was the second of these forts to be established.